losizm/little-sql/README.md

 ### Mapping First Row of Result Set

-At times, you want only the first row in a result set.
+At times, you may want only the first row in a result set.
 Perhaps you're running a query knowing it will return at most one row.
 With pure Java, you use a `Connection` to create a `Statement`, you execute the statement which returns a `ResultSet`, and then you check the result set to see whether it has a row.
 If